MicroEJ/docs/VEEPortingGuide/uiBufferedImage.rst

 * ``UI_DRAWING_writePixel_1`` and ``UI_DRAWING_writePixel_2`` are the drawing functions called for the images whose format are respectively identified by the index ``1`` and ``2`` (see *Image Creation* below).

 By default, the C module only manages up to 3 formats: the *display* format (index ``0``) and two other formats.
-To add another format, the C module must be customized: look for everywhere the define ``LLUI_GC_SUPPORTED_FORMATS`` is used and add a new cell in the tables.
+To add another format, the C module must be customized: look for everywhere the define ``UI_GC_SUPPORTED_FORMATS`` is used and add a new cell in the tables.

 Custom Format
 """""""""""""